fcUalberta/UAlberta-Multimedia-Masters-Program-Interpretable-AI-Part_1_2/README.md

 # UAlberta-Multimedia-Masters-Program
-# Interpretable AI: Image Classification with Visual Attention
+# Interpretable AI: Image Classification with Improved Visual Attention

 This repository contains source code for Part 1 & 2 of our project which is based on improving Activation based techniques